graphcommerce-org/graphcommerce/docs/content/framework/environment-variables.md

 ## How environment variables work

-You can store environment variables in the .env file in your GraphCommerce app root directory.
+You can store environment variables in the .env file in your GraphCommerce root directory.
 Any variable from .env files that isn't prefixed with `NEXT_PUBLIC` is treated as a server runtime variable.
 These variables are not exposed to the browser.

 Environment variables will be loaded into `process.env`, allowing you to use them in Next.js data fetching methods and API routes: